What is Quality Management?

 Monitoring these types of interactions will provide more relevant information and help your call center improve its processes, finding the specific areas where agents are succeeding or where they might need additional coaching and training.

-Analytics-fueled quality monitoring and management is the ultimate goal.
 This fully automated approach enables the call center to supplement your quality program with powerful analytics tools like speech, desktop and text analytics.
 Additionally, you can automatically categorize interactions, regardless of channel, and run predictive scoring on 100% of customer conversations—instead of the traditional 2%.

 Analytics-fueled quality management provides insight into the calls, chats or emails that have the greatest impact, enabling supervisors and managers to spend more time on targeted coaching to improve performance.
 Over time, it helps drive a comprehensive quality program that targets business issues and processes, turning interactions into valuable data and giving you visibility into key trends.